 The six core competencies are organized into six thematic domains:

 - Person-centered, relationship-powered care

 - Systems complexity and context

-We are excited to see how you use the competencies to advance your own practice at the individual, team, and programmatic levels.
-Please share with us how you’re using the competencies, what tools you would like to see, and if you’re interested in partnering with the National Center to implement the core competencies in your setting.
+We want to know how you use the competencies to advance your own practice at the individual, team, and programmatic levels.
+Let us know how you’re using the competencies, what tools you would like to see, and if you’re interested in partnering with the National Center to implement the core competencies in your setting.